Dick Clark's New Year's Rockin' Eve: ABC 2000 Today

-On December 31, 1999, in lieu of New Year's Rockin' Eve, ABC News presented ABC 2000 Today, a day-long telecast hosted by Peter Jennings which, as part of a consortium of broadcasters, presented coverage of international and U.S. festivities celebrating the arrival of the year 2000.
-Clark joined Jennings and ABC News reporter Jack Ford as correspondents for coverage from Times Square.
-They were among the key members of the team of more than 1,000 members of the ABC News division in New York, London, and elsewhere around the world that were part of the broadcast, which also included correspondents/anchors Charles Gibson, Diane Sawyer, Barbara Walters, and Sam Donaldson and London Bureau chief Rex Granum.
+New Year's Rockin' Eve was placed on hiatus for 1999–2000 in favor of ABC 2000 Today, a day-long ABC News telecast anchored by Peter Jennings which, as part of a consortium of broadcasters, presented coverage of international and U.S. festivities celebrating the arrival of the year 2000.
+Dick Clark joined Jennings and ABC News reporter Jack Ford as correspondents for coverage from Times Square; they were among the key members of the team of more than 1,000 members of the ABC News division in New York, London, and elsewhere around the world that were part of the broadcast, which also included correspondents/anchors Charles Gibson, Diane Sawyer, Barbara Walters, and Sam Donaldson and London Bureau chief Rex Granum.
 They were all under the direction of ABC's Roger Goodman.

 The ABC 2000 Today telecast overall also received a Peabody Award.
-Reflecting on the event, Clark was enthusiastic about his participation, feeling that New Year's Eve 2000 was one of the biggest nights he had ever spent in Times Square.
+Reflecting on the event, Clark was enthusiastic about his participation, feeling that it was one of the biggest nights he had ever spent in Times Square.